clux/symlink/README.md

  "cd ./wrappers && npm link"
 ]
 ```

-NB: for readability, the full paths herein have been stripped:

 Without the `-d` flag, these commands would be executed in this order.
 You can see the most independent modules gets their missing dependencies installed first, then gets npm linked so the more requiring modules can npm link in these.